tac0turtle/Entropy/spec/margin.md

 Liquidate is only performed when an account has hit their liquidation limit.
 This replicates much of the functionality as closing a position would but rather than only being executed by the trader, these calls can be executed by anyone.

-1. Liquidate Position - wraps around `ClosePositionAMM`
+1. Liquidate Position - requires swap with `TradeAmm`

 - Can be called by anyone.
 - Check's [liquidation limit](./liquidation.md) has been reached